tkareine/chnode/README.md

 Detailed specifications for the `.node-version` file:

 1. The version string must be in the first line.
-The line may have leading and trailing whitespace, which get trimmed out (you're discouraged to have them).
+The line must end with the newline character (`\n`).
+The line may have leading and trailing whitespace, which get trimmed out.

 2. The lines following the first are ignored.

-3. The file may be empty, in which case the file is ignored.
+3. If rule 1 is not satisfied, the file is ignored.
+No error is reported.

 You can set the default node version by adding a `.node-version` file to the root of your home directory.
 The version you specify in the file